Trey133/jekyll-now/_posts/tutorials/17-09-30-Create-A-Hello_World-Program-With-Python.md

 ---
 <br/>
 <h2>Create a simple 'Hello World!' program with python.</h2>
-<p>Today we are going to learn how to make a basic 'Hello World!' program with python.</p>
+<p>Today we are going to learn how to make a simple 'Hello World!' program with python.</p>
 <p align="left"><big>Prerequisites</big><br />
 Python2.7+<br />
 Any text editor will do</p>